MrBin99/django-vite/README.md

 ## Notes

-- In production mode, all generated path are prefixed with the `STATIC_URL` setting of Django.
+- In production mode, all generated paths are prefixed with the `STATIC_URL` setting of Django.

 ### Whitenoise